alissssia/Flip-and-Patch/README.md

 The directory also includes different flip-flop implementations, a multiplexer and dedicated testbenches (with a Makefile to execute all of them).
 ### cache
 Implements the cache required for the patching mechanism.
-Includes all necessary modules, a C++ testbench to verify correct functionality, and a corresponding Makefile for the testbench execution.
+Includes all necessary modules, a C++ testbench to verify correct functionality and a corresponding Makefile for the testbench execution.